Telegant/Telegant/README.md

 # Telegant
 Telegant is an elegant modern bot framework for Python, designed to provide developers with simple and elegant access to the Telegram bot API.
-This project is now slowly going into Beta phase.
+This project is now in Beta phase.

 # Installation
 To install the project, simply run: